acw414/eLISA/README.md

 **PROJECT TO DO LIST**
   - give our project an 'innovative' name.
 LISA?
 Listed Invasive Species Analyser?
-  - *things the user should know in advance - hoffman/originr (to the readme) - Done*
+  - ~things the user should know in advance - hoffman/originr (to the readme)~
   - requirements that the user needs on the bioinformatics end
   - *more comments in the code itself*
   - *add comments to bit saying you're mporting/loading things*